jmlweb/mochila/README.md

-# Mochila

-Your travel companion for (light) functional programming in TypeScript.
+# 🎒 Mochila: Your Lightweight Travel Companion for TypeScript Programming

 ## Philosophy

-The main goal of this project is to provide a set of utilities that can be used in any project, with a focus on Light Functional TypeScript support.

-The functions are written with a "data last" philosophy, so they can be easily composed with other functions using the internal `pipe` utility.
+At the core of Mochila's philosophy is the commitment to a "data last" approach in writing functions.
+This design choice enables easy composition of functions using our internal `pipe` utility.

-For the same reason, the functions are curried when needed, so they can be partially applied.
+Additionally, Mochila embraces currying when necessary, allowing functions to be conveniently partially applied.
+This flexibility enhances the overall usability of the toolkit.

 ```typescript
 import { length, multiply, pipe } from 'mochila-ts';